cpske/ISP/testing/code-coverage.md

   - codecov
 ```

 We installed `codecov` as a package in the "install" phase rather than adding it to requirements.txt.
-That's becuase codecov is only needed for CI, not for production.
+That's becuase codecov is only needed for CI, not for running our app in production.

 [Example Python Project](https://github.com/codecov/example-python) has example and explanation of configuring your project for codecov.